 - Is the examiner not understanding your claims and arguments?
 Would a conversation with the examiner help clear any confusion or misunderstanding?

 A detailed analysis of the content of an FOA will help guide next steps.
 For example, if the outstanding FOA is actually your second Final Office Action (i.e., you’ve received a first non-final OA, a first FOA, a second non-final OA and a second FOA), then an appeal may make more sense than filing another response.

 The decision on what to file next will help determine how to file it.
 The procedure follows the substance of the filing.

 What to file next: After-Final Response, RCE or Appeal?

-Broadly speaking, there are three categories of responses to a final rejection:
+Broadly speaking, there are a few categories of responses to a final rejection:

 - After-Final Response